mulesoft-assets/template-sfdc2db-account-broadcast/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Accounts that meet the defined criteria in the query.
+This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Accounts that meet the defined criteria in the query and HTTP connector, which is listening for Saleforce's outbound messages.
 And then executing the batch job process with the query results.